 Working Up to Being a Head Coach

-At the Division III level, most positions are part time, and involve multiple different positions.
-My first head coaching position involved working a variety of different positions until it evolved into a full-time position.
+At the Division III level, most positions are part-time and involve multiple different positions.
+My first head coaching position involved working in a variety of different positions until it evolved into a full-time position.
 I worked as a security guard on campus, was an assistant coach for a sport I knew very little about, taught classes, and also drove the team bus for other teams.
 Obviously, this does not hold true for every school and is different at the different NCAA levels.

-What Level to Coach at?
+What Level to Coach At?

-- At the Division III level there is a maximum of 40 games that can be played, not including conference tournament games and NCAA tournament games.
+- At the Division III level, there is a maximum of 40 games that can be played, not including conference tournament games and NCAA tournament games.
 There is also a maximum of 19 weeks in which a coach at the Division III level can have contact with their players.
-So, on the coaching side there is more down time as a Division III coach and more time for other activities.
+So, on the coaching side, there is more downtime as a Division III coach and more time for other activities.

 - At the Division II level, I believe, it is 56 allowable games.
 Coaches can have contact with their players all year round.
 After the fall season, coaches are allowed to work with players in small groups.
-There is a lot more time allowed to work with players and also more time consuming.
+There is a lot more time allowed to work with players, and also more time-consuming.

 Although this is just a brief overview, I hope that this information is helpful and informative.
-Here are some links to some useful sites that I have used over the years when I have been looking for jobs.
+Here are some links to some useful sites that I have used over the years when I have been looking for jobs: